 Would you rather your child be a spender or saver?
 Don’t answer that because there’s really no “right” answer.
-In this excerpt from Dave and Rachel’s upcoming book Smart Money Smart Kids, Rachel explains how to parent a child who is a spender or saver.
+In this excerpt from Dave and Rachel’s book Smart Money Smart Kids, Rachel explains how to parent a child who is a spender or saver.

 Parents, here’s a shocker for you: Kids are different.
 They’re unique and act in ways that may not make any sense at all.
 As your kids grow up, you get the amazing opportunity of watching their little personalities develop.
 You also get to watch them interact with money.
 You’ll find out pretty quickly whether they are a natural spender or a natural saver.
 Maybe you read that line and immediately realized that your child is a spender.
 You might be thinking, Oh no!
 I have a spender!
 She’ll never amount to anything and will live in my house the rest of her life!
 I’m the world’s worst parent to have created a little spending monster!